plausible/website/_posts/2020-09-21-how-to-get-safaris-privacy-report-stamp-of-approval-for-your-website.md

 Adtech's response to this would be to rely less on third-party tracking and move more of the tracking to first-party.
 There may be an increase in fingerprinting and other alternative ways to track web users without using cookies too.

 Apple could respond to that by moving more in the direction of privacy-first browsers such as Brave.
-Brave for instance blocks all the trackers by default and has several features to prevent fingerprinting enable by default out of the box.
+Brave for instance blocks all the trackers by default and has several features to prevent fingerprinting enabled by default out of the box.

-It will be an exciting "battle" to follow over the upcoming months and it's great to see such a large company as Apple take a stand against surveillance capitalism and try to make the web a little bit of a better place for everyone.
+It will be an exciting "battle" to follow over the upcoming months.
+It's great to see such a large company as Apple take a stand against surveillance capitalism and try to make the web a little bit of a better place for everyone.